 No other single issue seems to break up more relationships than financial problems.
 To enter a relationship without your finances being in order is unfair to your partner and to yourself.
 Just as in all the other areas we discussed above, it’s essential that you’re healthy in this area as well so that your relationship is built on a firm foundation, not sand, and surely not quicksand.

 So, are your finances in order?
-Do you have your credit cards and other credit generating areas under control?
+Do you have your credit cards and other credit-generating areas under control?
 How about your savings and retirement planning?
 Are you taking full advantage of retirement savings (401K) programs at work?
 Have you established a personal savings program?
 If not, get it handled this week!
-After all, don’t you want to be a contributor to you and your partner’s future and that of your children, if you decide to have them?
-Of course, the status of your career plays the leading role in your financial health.
+After all, don’t you want to be a contributor to your and your partner’s future and that of your children, if you decide to have them?
+Of course, the status of your career plays a leading role in your financial health.

 Are you stable in your career?
 This doesn’t mean that you have to be at your dream job, but you must be either comfortable with your present position or working towards your goal in some way.
 For example, maybe you’re taking classes at a local college or trade school or you’re involved in a campaign for a new job or business of your own.

 Being an imperfect human, it is not realistic to expect that all the pieces of your life will be in exact order before you begin pursuing a relationship.
 However, you do need to have emotional maturity, physical fitness, social balance, and financial stability to be successful in the way that you picture a relationship to be in your dreams!

 You can give yourself a huge boost in self-confidence and motivation by designing an improvement plan, making the commitment, and getting started toward making the changes that you know you need to make.
 Establish some goals and set up a schedule to do a self-evaluation every three (3) to six (6) months.
 This will give you a target and a timetable.
 If there is a problem area in your life that’s not addressed in this self-evaluation create the category yourself.